World Meteorological Day

 The themes chosen for World Meteorological Day reflect topical weather, climate, or water-related issues.
-The World Meteorological Day 2021 theme is the ocean, our climate, and weather.
-It also marks the launch of the United Nations Decade of Ocean Science for Sustainable Development (2021-2030).
+The World Meteorological Day 2022 theme is Early Warning and Early Action, and spotlights the vital importance of Hydrometeorological and Climate Information for Disaster Risk Reduction.

 More about oceans

 The world is 70% water, and the ocean is key to understanding our weather and climate.
 The ocean controls the Earth’s climate by modulating the global hydrological cycle – as well as through its heat storage capacity – and redistributing this heat.
 Its currents are crucial for regulating temperature, precipitation, and humidity.
 Every raindrop that falls on land and every mountain stream begins in the ocean, and will eventually return to it.
-The World Meteorological Day theme 2021 – The ocean, our climate, and weather – celebrates WMO’s focus in connecting the ocean, climate, and weather within the Earth System.
+The World Meteorological Day theme 2021 was – The ocean, our climate, and weather – celebrates WMO’s focus in connecting the ocean, climate, and weather within the Earth System.

 Some of the ways you can hone your weather-observing skills to make life on the water safer and more rewarding.